Search for a new scalar resonance in flavour-changing neutral-current top-quark decays $t \rightarrow qX$ ($q=u,c$), with $X \rightarrow b\bar{b}$, in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis strategy

 The variables used in the NN include information on the kinematics of the various reconstructed objects in addition to observables meant to reconstruct the $X\rightarrow b \bar b$ system.
 In the following, jets are ordered by looser $b$-tagging OP, and by \pT\ within a given bin.
 With this convention, the list of NN input variables includes:

-\begin{itemize} \item \pT, $\eta$ and $\phi$ of the first six leading jets. \item Bin of pseudo-continuous $b$-tagging distribution for the fourth, fifth and sixth jets. \item \pT and $\eta$ of the lepton. \item Missing transverse momentum magnitude and $\phi$. \item Three invariant masses and three $\Delta R$ of two $b$-jets from the three leading jets combined in pairs.
+\begin{itemize} \item \pT, $\eta$ and $\phi$ of the first six leading jets. \item \MET\ magnitude and $\phi$. \item \pT and $\eta$ of the lepton.\footnote{The origin of the $\phi$ coordinate is chosen to be that of the lepton, and the $\phi$s of the rest of the reconstructed objects are redefined relative to it.} \item Bin of pseudo-continuous $b$-tagging distribution for the fourth, fifth and sixth jets. \item Three invariant masses and three $\Delta R$ of two $b$-jets from the three leading jets combined in pairs.
 These variables aim to reconstruct the decay of the scalar particle, although the width of the reconstructed mass is dominated by experimental resolution effects. \end{itemize}

 A 5-fold training~\cite{Kohavi95} is performed using the events in the [4-6]j3b and [4-6]j$\geq$4b regions of the \tuX\ and \tcX\ signal processes separately.
 For each training, all background samples and all signal samples with $m_X\geq30$~GeV for the corresponding process are used.
 The various backgrounds are normalised according to their cross-sections, while the different signals are normalised to the total background.
 The training also includes the value of the \mX\ parameter, which for signal events is defined to be the true mass of the signal sample, while for background events a random value of the $X$ mass, taken from the fraction of signal masses in the input dataset, is assigned to each event~\cite{Baldi:2016fzo}.
 In addition to increasing the size of the training sample, the use of a mass-parameterised NN allows the different signals to be differentiated.
 Figures~\ref{fig:NNcomparisonuX} and~\ref{fig:NNcomparisoncX} compare the distributions of the NN output in the signal regions between either the \tuX\ or \tcX\ process and the background for three representative values of \mX: 30, 80, and 120~GeV.
 For high values of \mX, the invariant masses and angular distances of the $b$-jet pairs peak at similar values in both signal and background events, thus reducing the NN discriminating power.
 The NN output distributions are used in a fit to extract the amount of signal in data.